-A: Yes, the minimum charge for any removal and/or pruning job is $150.
+A: Yes, the minimum charge for any removal and/or pruning job is $150.00 in most instances.

 Q: When is payment due?

-A: Payment in full is due upon receipt of the invoice.
+A: Payment in full is due within 15 days of receipt of invoice.
 You will only be invoiced after services have been rendered.

 Q: Are you insured and how?